Quick start guide to backup proxy deployment

 For more information, see Deploy the first backup proxy and register the VMware setup.

 Step 3: Configure your virtual machines for backup

-Once your VMware setup is registered with Druva Phoenix, the backup proxy discovers the virtual machines that are available in your VMware environment and lists them in the Phoenix Management Console.
+Once your VMware setup is registered with Druva, the backup proxy discovers the virtual machines that are available in your VMware environment and lists them in the Hybrid Workloads Management Console.
 You can then go ahead and configure the virtual machine for backup.

 For more information, see Configure Virtual Machines for Backup.

 You can scale-out by deploying additional backup proxies directly from the Hybrid Workloads Management Console.

 For more information, see Deploy additional backup proxies.